sweetest-framework/sweetest/GUIDELINES.md

 ## Introduction

 This introduction guides you through the setup of a typical sweetest test.
-It's goal is to be as comprehensive and reduced as possible for people not yet familiar with sweetest.
+Its goal is to be as comprehensive and focused as possible for people not yet familiar with sweetest.
 We recommend reading through the [reference section](#reference) too in order to deepen your understanding of sweetest and generally using it any time you need during development.

 ### Use the live templates!